-There were other factors that should be considered when circumstances warrant it, but were found to be irrelevant in this particular case.
+Other factors should be considered when circumstances warrant it but were found to be irrelevant in this particular case.
 The appellate court remanded the decision to the trial court to consider these factors as a guide to making a judgment on the children’s best interests.

 The appellate court reviewed the judge’s decision on this issue under an abuse of discretion standard.
 The judge determined there was no agreement between the parents and concluded the court could not include the cost of private school tuition in the child support calculation.